milonemario/EthicsHumansAI/README.md

 ## Data

-The survey data for human subjects is available in the folder `human_survey`.
+The survey data for human subjects is available in the folder `human_survey`, and screenshots for the full survey are available in the folder `human_survey/screenshots`.

 The final dataset used for statistical analyses is `data_survey.csv`.